 Canadian home sales surge to record high in July, real estate group says

-TORONTO, Aug 17 (Reuters) - Canadian home sales rose 26% in July from June, posting the highest monthly level ever recorded, the Canadian Real Estate Association said on Monday.
+TORONTO, Aug 17 (Reuters) - Canadian home sales rose 26% in July from June, posting the highest monthly level ever recorded, the Canadian Real Estate Association (CREA) said on Monday, as pent-up demand following lockdowns continued to fuel the market.

+It was the third straight month of sharply higher sales after a record decline in April, when businesses were closed to help contain the coronavirus pandemic.

+"A big part of what we're seeing right now is the snap back in activity that would have otherwise happened earlier this year," said Shaun Cathcart, CREA's senior economist.
+"Recall that before the lockdowns, we were heading into the tightest spring market in almost 20 years."

 ((fergal.smith@thomsonreuters.com; +1 416 941 8113;))